vasquezme/vasquezme/README.md

 <summary>Product Mangement</summary>

-  - Data production for distribtion
+  - Data production and product bundling for distribtion
-  - Data QZ
+  - Data QA
-  - SaaS feature QA
+  - SaaS End-User feature and workflow testing

 You can add an image or a code block, too.